AdelAbdelsamed/RL_KTH/README.md

 ### Homework Assignments

 1. **Homework 1 - MDP and Optimal Stopping **
-   - Written Tasks on Modelling using Markov Decision Processes and Optimal Stopping based on Bellman's Equation.
+   - Written Tasks on Modelling using Markov Decision Processes and Optimal Stopping based on Bellman's Equations.

 2. **Homework 2 - Q-Learning, SARSA, Policy Gradient and Function Approximation**
-   - Written Taks on tabular Q-learning, tabular Sarsa, policy parameterization in policy gradient and theoretical questions in function approximation.
+   - Written Tasks on Tabular Q-learning, Tabular Sarsa, Policy Parameterization in Policy Gradient and theoretical questions in Function Approximation.

 ### Laboratory Work